Sbongiseni88/Sbongiseni88/README.md

-# 💫 About Me:
+# 💫 About Me

+👋 Hi there!

+## 🔭 I’m currently working on
+I am currently building an app with my friends called **Game-Coded**, which teaches kids aged 8–14 how to program through gamification.
+We’re using **Javalin** as our backend framework, and I’m contributing in the **backend development** role, designing and implementing server-side logic and APIs.
+In addition, I’ve worked on **Java-based projects** focused on building robust backend solutions.

+## 🤝 I’m looking to collaborate on
+- Open-source security tools
+- Backend APIs
+- Python and Java projects
+- Automation initiatives

+## 💡 I’m looking for help with
+- Secure coding practices
+- Real-world backend deployment strategies
+- Advanced automation workflows

+## 🌱 I’m currently learning
+- Cybersecurity fundamentals
+- Backend development (Flask, SQL, Java)
+- Linux system administration
+- Containerization using **Docker**
+- CI/CD pipelines via **GitLab**

+## 💬 Ask me about
+Python, Java, backend development, REST APIs, GitLab CI/CD, Docker, and cybersecurity basics

+## 💼 Team Experience
+I’ve worked in collaborative teams using **Agile/Scrum methodologies**, which strengthened my soft skills, helped me manage tasks efficiently, and allowed me to implement project automation and containerized deployments effectively.

+## ⚡ Fun fact
-👋 About Me<br>🔭 I’m currently working on:<br>A cybersecurity-focused password cracker and backend systems using Python and Flask.<br><br>🤝 I’m looking to collaborate on:<br>Open-source security tools, backend APIs, and Python-based automation projects.<br><br>💡 I’m looking for help with:<br>Improving my knowledge of secure coding practices and real-world backend deployment strategies.<br><br>🌱 I’m currently learning:<br>Cybersecurity fundamentals, backend development (Flask, SQL), and Linux system administration.<br><br>💬 Ask me about:<br>Python, backend development, REST APIs, and cybersecurity basics.<br><br>⚡ Fun fact:<br>I started coding to build a game that teaches kids how to program—and now I’m building tools to help secure the internet.
+I started coding to build a game that teaches kids how to program—and now I’m building tools to help secure the internet.

 ## 🌐 Socials: